mbazan23/quidditch/README.md

 * Finally, it has support for syslog, a protocol for sending registration messages in an IP computer network

+## How to start Varys?
+Before starting the test, it is important that Varys is active, otherwise no one will be listening to the events we send.
+To do this, simply go to the Varys directory and execute:

+rackup config.ru --port=8080 --host 0.0.0.0

 # How does the delivery of events to third parties work?

 ### STEP 1